Donotalo/playground-uh8mrywa/lessons/lesson02.md

-# Extracting Data from a Stopped Docker Container

-## Running the Docker Image in a Container
+# Running the Docker Image in a Container

 We'll run the image in a Docker container using [`docker run`](https://docs.docker.com/engine/reference/run/) command.
 The container will be assigned a name (`${container_name}`) so that it can be referred later.
 The path to the build script (`${cmd}`) will be passed as the command to `docker run`.
 This will override the `CMD` command in the `Dockerfile` and the script will be executed.
 ```bash